 Leading legal research

-Victoria School of Law is renowned internationally and nationally for the quality of its facutly and of the scholarship they produce.
+Victoria School of Law is renowned internationally and nationally for the quality of its faculty and of the scholarship they produce.
 Victoria's legal academics are acknowledged as leading thinkers in their fields.
 For our research students, this means working with supervisors who setting the terms of debate for law reform, and contributing to national and international debates about how to use law to shape the commercial marketplace, to improve the functioning of government, and to enhance the dignity of individuals and peoples.